-In the hope that Terminator Genisys will prove my doubts wrong and be a action movie worthy of the franchise (something that's not been achieved since Judgement Day), I've collected a plethora of games from the franchise.
+In the hope that Terminator Genisys will prove my doubts wrong and be an action movie worthy of the franchise (something that's not been achieved since Judgement Day), I've collected a plethora of games from the franchise.
 It's closely linked to that other robot movie - RoboCop - so I've added his games too.
-There's over 50 games here so let's have a look at them...
+There are over 50 games here so let's have a look at them...

 Let's begin with RoboCop.
-Out of all the licensed games in this collection, this distopian police officer fares the best.
+Out of all the licensed games in this collection, this dystopian police officer fares the best.
 The arcade game, released in 1998 by Data East, lays the groundwork for the series.
 It's a side-scrolling run-n-gun game, but there's little running going here.
-RoboCop saunters along punching or shooting the many foes as they rush towards him.
-The slow pace of our hero is reflected the design choices as well.
-Enemies are place in very specific place with different tactics needed to kill them unscathed, making for a more cerebral game than most other arcade games that rely on twitch based mechanics.
+RoboCop saunters along, punching or shooting the many foes as they rush towards him.
+The slow pace of our hero is reflected in the design choices as well.
+Enemies are placed in very specific locations with different tactics needed to kill them unscathed, making for a more cerebral game than most other arcade games that rely on twitch-based mechanics.

 There were many arcade ports of this game, but the arcade stands up the best.
 I had fond memories of my Atari ST version, which is identical to the Amiga game, but I find the need for a single-button joystick hinders it somewhat.

 Its sequel was very similar with a few tweaks, including more platforming and better graphics.
 The shooting mini-games would be incorporated seamlessly during the levels as RoboCop focuses his aim towards the background.
 There were again many ports, but this time they each changed the game-play in order to get it running on the current tech.
 The arcade is the best of the lot, but the ports are serviceable.